 Its also flexible for the parent - offering both ruck sack style straps and the ability to cross across the parents back.
 Most people usually have a strong preference for one or the other and often one parent will prefer crossed, while the other prefers ruck sack.
 So its great the Gemini offers both!

-It is worth noting that compared to other similar carriers – like the Ergo Omni 360, Tula Explore and the Lillebaby Complete – the Gemini doesn’t last as long.
+It is worth noting that compared to other similar carriers - like the Ergobaby Omni Breeze, Tula Explore and the Lillebaby Complete - the Gemini doesn't last as long.
 While those will take to 2.5 years ish, the Gemini will often only last till around 18 months to maybe 2 years depending on the size of your child.
-It’s certainly not the best when it comes to longevity.
-This isn’t really a criticism as part of the appeal of this carrier is that it is smaller and the reason it works really well for newborns (or babies in the 2-3 month age range who are often between settings in a lot of other carriers) is because it is a smaller carrier.
+It's certainly not the best when it comes to longevity.
+This isn't really a criticism as part of the appeal of this carrier is that it is smaller and the reason it works really well for newborns (or babies in the 2-3 month age range who are often between settings in a lot of other carriers) is because it is a smaller carrier.
 And many parents find themselves carrying less around then anyway or are very happy to move onto a toddler carrier that stage.
 But it is worth noting if you have a child who is tracking the upper percentiles on height and weight.
 However, if that is the case... the Beco 8 can be a great option, as the 8 is in many ways the Gemini's big brother - a very similar but bigger carrier.

 So all in all, the Beco Gemini is a fantastic carrier, offering multiple carrying positions and super flexibility of use combined with a firm supportive waistband with light soft shoulder padding.
-It comes in two main finishes – a standard cotton version and a lighter cooler mesh version called the Gemini Cool.
-Both of which can be found for around £80-90 on Amazon, or you can hire it to try before you buy or to purchase from our webshop (and a free 20 minute video fitting is offered with every carrier purchase to ensure you feel completely confident using your new carrier).
+It comes in two main finishes - a standard cotton version and a lighter cooler mesh version called the Gemini Cool.
+Both of which can be found for around £80-90 on Amazon, or you can hire it to try before investing in your own (or hire for an upcoming holiday or trip) here.